Mapping UHECRs deflections through the turbulent galactic magnetic field with the latest RM data: Method

 Moreover, notice that we do not treat explicitly the $h$-dependence of the average $\la n \ra$ itself, which would also behave as $\mathrm{sech}^2(h/d)$ or $\exp(-h/d)$, although we do keep the dependence with direction.
 In doing so we are making an approximation equivalent to substituting the steep suppression with a sharper step function localised at $h=d$, with the advantage that we can calculate everything analytically.
-This boosts the deflection we obtain by at most around 30\%, which is not large an error in view of the accuracies we have at hand.
+This boosts the deflection we obtain by at most around 30\% (this approximate value is obtained by comparing the integrals of a simple step function against the actual behaviour, however ignoring any $h/d$-dependence.), which is not large an error in view of the accuracies we have at hand.

+Recall also our discussion at the end of Sec.~\ref{sec:data}: our results are interpreted as upper limits on the turbulent deflections.
+If there are isolated, strong variations of the regular electron density field we would interpret them as coming from random fields: this does not impair the final result, and in principle such features can be removed to tighten the constraint we infer.

 The mean magnetic field $\la B \ra$ entering eq.~(\ref{RMcurve}) can be inferred from the existing models of the coherent Galactic field.
 We adopt $\la B \ra$ estimated from the model~\citep{Pshirkov2011}; alternatively, one could use, e.g., the model~\citep{Jansson:2012rt}.